 newCameraPosition() which is how you'd pass in a built

-Like how a camera can be restricted to a region (see below), the camera can also center within a map area.
+The camera can also centered within a map area like how the camera can be restricted to a region (see below).
 First you'll need a defined

-LatLngBounds object which includes at least two coordinates.
+LatLngBounds object that includes at least two coordinates.
 You'll then be able to update the camera position using the available

 LatLngBounds latLngBounds = new LatLngBounds.Builder().include(first marker position).include(second marker position).build();mapboxMap.animateCamera(CameraUpdateFactory.newLatLngBounds(latLngBounds, 10));